deusVult69/krunker-glass-css/README.md

 You can use it in browser too.
 Install `Stylus` extension and save css file.

 ---
 If you want animations (switching between menu and game ui) you can use this file `main_custom_anim.css`.

+---

 **Userscript customizer**
 Download userscript `scripts/glassCssCustomizer.js` and add it to your client scripts folder.
-E.g. in PC7 its `/PC7Scripts` (You can open it in settings - client tab).
-For other clients its similar.
+E.g. in PC7 its `/PC7Scripts` (You can open it in settings - client tab). `resourceSwapper/userscripts/` for other clients

 You can use it in browser too!
-Download `Tampermonkey` extension (11m users | chrome) and save this script.
+Download `Tampermonkey` extension and save this script.
 Check docs.

 **Glass CSS Customizer video guide**
 [![css customizer](https://github.com/deusVult69/krunker-glass-css/blob/main/screenshots/customizer-preview.png?raw=true)](https://youtu.be/-7I2oifU1UI "customizer userscript preview")